conduktor/conduktor-docs/docs/gateway/how-to/api-v2-migration.md

 ## GatewayServiceAccount

-User Mappings become GatewayServiceAccount
+User Mappings become GatewayServiceAccount.
 Every existing User Mapping is migrated to V2 as EXTERNAL GatewayServiceAccount.

-If you have created User Mappings using API V1 for Local Users to belong to Groups, you won't be able to generate a token through the V2 API.
+**Required action**
+If you were using Local Users (and generating tokens) with API V1, new actions are required on your part.

-You will need to declare them as LOCAL users in V2 APIs to start generating tokens
+- You will need first declare LOCAL users in V2 APIs to then be able to generate tokens